 -

 Software and Programming: Various software programs and programming languages provide built-in functions to calculate the LCM.
-For example, Python's
+To give you an idea, Python's

 mathmodule includes a functionmath.lcm()that can find the LCM of multiple numbers.
 These tools make it easier to integrate LCM calculations into larger applications.